Amantes (tribe): Geography

-The territory of the Amantes was located around the left shore of the lower Aoos valley and inland of the Bay of Vlorë, and it was known as Amantia, which was interpreted by ancient Greeks as Abantia.
+The territory of the Amantes was located around the left shore of the lower Aoos valley and inland of the Bay of Vlorë, and it was known as Amantia, which was interpreted by ancient Greeks as Abantia in Hellenistic times.

 The chief seat of their tribal community has been identified with the archaeological settlement of Amantia, placed above the river Vjosë/Aoos.
 The city was built around 450 BC on the site of a proto-urban settlement.
 Already from the beginning it had a fortified acropolis that was surrounded by a 2.1 km long wall, with also a lower town.
 The original walls made of irregularly slammed limestone were renewed in the 4th century with isodomic ashlar layers.

+The territory of the Amantes extended to the east of the Shushicë valley, where the fortresses of Matohasanaj and Cerje marked the southernmost limit of their community, on the border with Chaonia.
+Those fortifications delimited and protected the country of the Amantes against the Chaonians.
+In particular the fortress of Matohasanaj served to ensure the security of the Amantian southeastern borders facing the Chaonians established in the Drino valley, around their center of Antigoneia.